-The Prior Lake-Savage Special Education department serves over 825 special needs students from birth to 21 years of age.
+The Prior Lake-Savage Special Education department serves more than 1,000 special needs students from birth to 21 years of age.

 We offer a variety of service delivery models, including home-based services for infants and toddlers and school-based services within our school district.
 Our staff enjoys working with our students to provide quality programming based on the latest education research.

-Special education is instruction, specially designed to the student, at no cost to parents, to meet the unique needs of a child with a disability.
+Special education is instruction, specially designed for the student, at no cost to parents, to meet the unique needs of a child with a disability.

 Students with disabilities are general education students first.
 They receive special education support services in conjunction with the general education curriculum.